PKUHPC/CraneSched/docs/en/deployment/backend/packaging.md

 ### Package Components

 !!! tip
-    Frontend components are not included in these packages.
-Please refer to the [Frontend Deployment Guide](../frontend/frontend.md) for frontend installation.
+    CraneSched is distributed as separate backend and frontend packages.
+This guide covers backend packages (cranectld/craned).
+For frontend package installation (CLI tools and plugins), see the [Frontend Packaging Guide](../frontend/frontend.md#installation-via-rpmdeb-packages-recommended).

-CraneSched is divided into two main package components:
+CraneSched backend is divided into two main package components:

 - **cranectld** - Control daemon package (for control nodes)
 - **craned** - Execution daemon package (for compute nodes)